Free computer needs & selection analysis for new & replacement systems for business & home *

 Most people use a TV set buying philosophy ('Looks good.
 It's cheap.
 Has a warranty.
 I'll take that one') when choosing a new computer.
 However, your business plan doesn't include losing business or productivity because of inadequate tools.
 Here are some minimum specifications to use when choosing a business computer system:

-The computer's CPU must be capable of running 64-bit Windows 11.
+The computer's CPU must be capable of running 64-bit Windows 11Pro.
 (Never buy a 32-bit Windows system.)
 Choose a system with the latest generation AMD or Intel CPU.
 Check where the CPU of the system you're considering ranks on the Tom's Hardware ranking.
-Note that there are still earlier generations of Intel and AMD processors on the market being sold as new systems.
+Note that there are computers with earlier generations of Intel and AMD processors on the market being sold as brand-new systems.
 Don't buy any pre-8th-generation Intel processor-based systems because they all have an inherent security flaw.
 AMD-based systems tend to cost less than Intel-based ones.
 See paragraph 3 above.

-Get 16GB of memory because performance will improve and the system will do multiple tasks more efficiently.
+Get 32GB of memory because performance will improve and the system will do multiple tasks more efficiently.
 It's always cheaper to add memory now than later.
-Because of the additional processing overhead built into Windows and because of recently discovered inherent flaws in the pre-8th generation Intel processors, I no longer recommend systems with only 8GB of memory.
+Because of the additional processing overhead built into Windows and because of recently discovered inherent flaws in the pre-8th generation Intel processors, I no longer recommend systems with only 8GB or 16GB of memory.
 Systems work best with pairs of memory chips (i.e. two @ 8GB each or two @ 16GB each).
-Some systems have only two memory slots and some have four.
+Most systems have two memory slots.

-64-bit Windows operating system.
+64-bit Windows Pro operating system.
 Get the Windows Pro version, never the Home version.
 Unless you're really cheap and like to waste your time and money, never, ever get the 32bit version of Windows.
 Not all Windows 10 systems will update to Windows 11.
 There are work-arounds to force a Win10 system to Win11 but you may not get future Win11 updates at some point and the system certainly won't be as secure as a full Win11 install with TPM (Trusted Platform Module) 2.0 turned on in the system's BIOS.
-Looks like Windows 10 will be supported until October 14, 2025 after which you will have a very significant security problem.
+Windows 10 will not be getting any more security updates unless you pay Microsoft for a support extension through October 2026.
+Even if you extend Windows 10 support, you won't be as secure as a Windows 11 system.

 Most business workstations need less than 30GB of disk storage.
-Most new systems come with SSD NVMe storage rather than a standard mechanical drive or SSD SATA drive.
-SSD drives are much faster, run quieter & cooler than mechanical drives and last longer.
+There is no reason to get a mechanical drive in a computer.
+Most new systems come with SSD NVMe storage or SSD SATA storage.
+SSD drives are much faster, run quieter & cooler than mechanical drives, and last longer.

 If you choose one of the CPUs in the first bullet item, the respective features (drives, memory, etc.) of the rest of a name brand system are usually more than adequate because manufacturer's components are selected relative to the CPU's capability.